 Rise Vision Supported Operating Systems

 Windows is a tried and true operating system, it’s what we typically provide our full service solutions clients.
 It’s reliable, easy to use and great for those getting started with digital signage.
-There are lots of different hardware options out there as well for Windows, everything from the Intel Compute Stick through to i5 NUC’s.
+There are lots of different hardware options out there as well for Windows, everything from the Intel Celron NUC to i5 NUC’s (and lots of other in between).
 If your digital signage project is going to involve a touchscreen we also highly recommend you use Windows.
 We’ve found it is the most secure OS for installations that are running interactive content.

 Ubuntu is a very popular operating system to use with digital signage.
 If you’re familiar with other Linux Distros or Mac OS, Ubuntu is a good option to try out.
 Rise Vision currently supports Ubuntu 14.04.
 We do not support or actively test on any other Linux Distros.
 You can download the Rise Player software from here for Ubuntu 32bit and Ubuntu 64bit.